GovernorFancyPants/desolaterunner/_drafts/trail-running-in-stockholm.md

 Same goes for this one, it's an extreme stretch of the trail category but it's also a super classic run.
 You won't ever be lonely on this one either, especially if you do it around lunch time, since a lot of Stockholms inhabitants like to spend their lunch hour (more like two) circumventing this island.
 If you do it in the height of summer watch out for the wall of people getting their daily dose of sun and water exposure at Tantolunden.

-If you feel adventures you can cross the bridge Årstabron, which happens to be my favorite bridge in Stockholm, and end up at Årsta Strand which also has a nice waterside trail, oh well, it's like a gravel path.
+If you feel adventures you can cross the bridge Årstabron, which happens to be my favorite bridge in Stockholm, and end up at Årsta Strand which also has a nice waterside trail, oh well, it's more like a gravel path.

 ![](/uploads/2019/12/04/IMG_0402.JPG)